wutsi/wutsi.github.io/design/payment-api/README.md

 ---------------
 ## Transfer
-This is the command for transfering fund to a given customer.
+Sends a request to transfer funds to a given customer.

 ```
 POST /v1/payment/transfer